ccwang002/cptac3-gbm-analysis/README.md

 ### `201904_locate_adhoc_data` on denali

 ### `201904_harmonize_dna_seq` on MGI
-Harmonize DNA-seq (WGS and WXS) using similar commands used by GDC
+Harmonize DNA-seq (WGS and WXS) ourselves from the raw sequencing data using the GDC workflow.

 ## Discovery cohort